mghlm/MarvelSquads/README.md

 ### Known issues

 - Loading spinners missing for Comics section in details view
 - Character model is not NSManagedObject, so when saving a character, instead of saving the actual character, a new "SquadMember" object is created.
-Due to time constraints I haven't fixed this design flaw, but it is something I would have done different if I were to build a similar app again, basically designing with CoreData in mind from the beginning.
+Due to time constraints I haven't fixed this design flaw, but it is something I would have done different if I were to build a similar app again; basically designing with CoreData in mind from the beginning.

 ### Future Improvements / Additions

 - Implement a search function
 - A way to navigate to comics details and see more related comics
+- Setup dedicated UI Testing environment with separate database etc.